khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 - When the navigation sidebar is hidden, the button to show it is always discoverable in the top left corner of the page.
 It can be shown by triggering a delayed hotspot on the left side of the page or by keyboard shortcut <kbd>/</kbd> or <kbd>s</kbd>.
 - The navigation sidebar does not support three tiers of navigation.
 If you have additional content to display, then integrate it into a dedicated page instead.
-- Collapsed sections can be exposed through hovering while collapsed.

 ### Pinned items